 The RP Rating

 In 1942, the Navy created a number of Specialist ratings, one of which was the Specialist (W), for welfare.
+One of the responsibilities of the Specialist (W) was to provide security and assistance for Navy Chaplains.
 The Religious Program Specialist rating was established in 1979.
-For a well written, complete history of the RP rating.

 Religious Program Specialists provide support to Navy Chaplains in developing programs to meet the needs of Navy, Marine Corps, and Coast Guard personnel and their families.
 RPs perform functions that do not require ordination and they do not do pastoral counseling.